 Playing Age 18-28

 Languages: English* Arabic* Farsi*

-Accents: American-Standard, Arab, Persian, Middle Eastern, London, RP
+Accents: American-Standard, Arab, Persian, French, Middle Eastern, Latin American, London, RP

 Sara is a talented and versatile screen actor with experience shooting in both English and Arabic productions.
 Her roles range from playing Lamees in Farah – an Arabic film produced by up and coming Saudi director Khalid Nader-Shah, to creating and developing enlightened character Joana in Isolation Tapes – a web series exploring satirical themes relating to lockdown experiences in the UK.
 Sara recently played lead role Aisha in short film Two Wrongs and her most recent film Walkout1, in which she played Nana, premiered at Jerwood Arts in London in October.